Visting Equinox gym

 The plushness of the decor is matched by the sheer physical perfection of the people.
 There are some incredibly fit-looking people here indeed and not just the personal trainers who wander around looking buff or grapple on the floor with clients to give them a thorough post-workout stretch.

-The members are really spectacularly fit and obviously take their training very seriously indeed.
+The members themselves are really spectacularly fit and obviously take their training very seriously indeed.
 I suddenly feel as if I need a few months’ intensive training in a completely different gym just to get into a decent enough shape to be able to work out here.

 But there is no time like the present.
 Gym equipment is all very well but it is the quality of the classes and its trainers which Equinox is staking its reputation on and which will keep people coming back again and again.